Japan–China Joint Communiqué: UN's recognition of PRC

 1971 witnessed an erosion of Taiwan's international position and a shift in Japan–ROC–PRC relations.
-Firstly, the Nixon administration removed travel and trading barriers, as well as proposed a more serious dialogue with Peking due to Cold War politics and the US–Soviet situation.
+Firstly, the Nixon administration removed travel and trading barriers, as well as proposed a more serious dialogue with Beijing due to Cold War politics and the US–Soviet situation.
 Secondly, in 1971, the United Nations General Assembly voted to admit the PRC into the UN.

-From 1945 until 1971, Chiang Kai-shek's Nationalist regime occupied the so-called "China seat" as an original member and one of the five permanent members of the Security Council under the auspices of the US and a moratorium against Communist China (PRC).
+From 1945 until 1971, the Republic of China occupied the so-called "China seat" as an original member and one of the five permanent members of the Security Council under the auspices of the US and a moratorium against thenPeople's Republic of China (PRC).
 However, due to decolonization and the admission of numerous Third World states to the General Assembly, Washington lost its grip on the UN and could no longer sustain the moratorium.
 Thus, the Chinese representation issue was considered as an "important question" which required a two-thirds vote of the General Assembly for a resolution to pass.

 On October 25, 1971, the United Nations General Assembly led by Albania voted to admit the PRC and to expel the ROC.
 The 17 UN members during the General Assembly declared that the existence of the PRC was "a reality that could not be changed to suit the myth of a so-called Republic of China, fabricated out of a portion of Chinese territory", and that the ROC were "unlawful authorities" that remained there only because of the permanent presence of the US Armed Forces.
 PRC, therefore, assumed the ROC's place in the General Assembly as well as its place as one of the five permanent members of the UN Security Council.

 After the UN General Assembly vote on Peking and Taipei, it was hinted that Japan no longer recognized the Chiang Kai-shek government as the sole legitimate government of China, but only as the government of Taiwan, and that Japan was ready to shift recognition to Peking.
 In short, Taipei's failure to remain in the UN's Security Council and the General Assembly, along with the Sino-US rapprochement, pushed the Japanese government towards achieving normalization with Peking through establishing the Joint Communique and ultimately severing diplomatic relations with the ROC.